Chemaclass/chemaclass.com/content/blog/2023-01-09-interview-about-xp-and-agile.md

 From my experience, the word "extreme" can be a bit misleading, but I see it as an opportunity to emphasise the difficulty of the fundamentals behind it.
 The critical point is realising that our "common sense" is not as "common" as we tend to think, nor the best practices for practical teamwork.
 Therefore, this is about pushing ourselves to extreme effectiveness, collaboration, and satisfaction while working with others.

-**You will host a live event on devmio on the topic on January 19th.
+**You will host a live event on devm.io on the topic on January 19th.
 Could you give us a sneak peek of what your audience can expect?**

 We will explore how a software team works nowadays, the common issues we encounter, and what solutions we could apply to improve our team routines.
 We will look for the real meaning of Agile, focusing on Extreme Programming ideas.